Daphne Caruana Galizia: Investigation into the circumstances of the car bomb attack

 On 23 February 2021, Vince Muscat, known as il-Koħħu, was sentenced to 15 years in prison after pleading guilty to the murder of Daphne Caruana Galizia.
-In his testimony, Muscat claimed that Alfred Degiorgio, who is also charged of executing the car bomb, received information from former Minister Chris Cardona on Caruana Galizia's whereabouts prior to her assassination, and subsequent tip-offs prior to the December 2017 arrests.
+In his testimony, Vince Muscat claimed that Alfred Degiorgio, who is also charged of executing the car bomb, received information from former Minister Cardona on Caruana Galizia's whereabouts prior to her assassination, and subsequent tip-offs prior to the December 2017 arrests.
 Cardona dismissed these allegations as 'pure evil fiction'.

 An inquiry by former judges "accused the Maltese state of creating a pervasive 'atmosphere of impunity' that allowed her killers to believe they'd face minimal consequences".

-In July 2022, Alfred Degiorgio's brother George Degiorgio, speaking from jail, confessed to detonating the car bomb that killed Galizia and noted that he would plead guilty to try and get his and his brother's sentences reduced.
+In July 2022, Alfred Degiorgio's brother, George Degiorgio, speaking from jail, confessed to detonating the car bomb that killed Galizia and noted that he would plead guilty to try to get his and his brother's sentences reduced.

 In October 2022, during the first day of the trial at Valletta's central court, both George and Alfred Degiorgio dramatically changed their pleas to "guilty" on charges including wilful homicide, causing a fatal explosion, illegally possessing explosives, and criminal conspiracy.
 They were sentenced to 40-year prison terms, the forfeiture of the proceeds of their crime, and ordered to pay court expenses.

 On 5 June 2025, following a trial that lasted more than six weeks, a jury convicted Jamie Vella and Robert Agius of supplying the car bomb used in Caruana Galizia's assassination, and sentenced them to life imprisonment.

+In 2021, Fenech was formally indicted for Daphne's murder.
+During his years in preventive custody he requested bail more than 20 times but was refused because of the risk of absconding and tampering with evidence.
+He was granted bail on 24 January 2025 with a guarantee of 50million Euros.
+According to Maltese law, criminal suspects are not usually detained for more than 30 months.
+After years of delays mostly instigated by Yorgen Fenech and his defence lawyers, Fenech's trial for Daphne's assassination opened on 1st July 2026.
+He was charged with complicity in Daphne's assassination and with criminal association.
+On 2 September 2026, the jury's acquitted Fenech on both counts with an 8-1 verdict, despite Fenech's self-incriminating statement to the police.
+The acquittal generated international media coverage and provoked widespread shock and outrage.
+The prosecution is appealing the verdict.
+Daphne's family members have said that they back the prosecution's appeal, calling the verdict "an abomination" and Fenech's action "evil that must be retried", saying that "The alternative is a country where anyone can pay to blow you up, admit it on video, and get away with it all."